-RDR Field Name Type Description ATTACK_ID UINT32 Unique attack ID.
-SUBSCRIBER_ID STRING See Universal RDR Fields (on page 2-2).
-ATTACKING_IP UINT32 The IP address related to the attack (for example: in the case of DDoS, this will be the IP address under attack; in the case of a scan this will be the IP address of the source of the scan).
-ATTACKED_IP UINT32 The other IP address related to the attack, if one exists; otherwise, 0xFFFFFFF.
-ATTACKED_PORT UINT16 Attacked port; 0xFFFF if not present.
+RDR Field Name Туре Description ATTACK_ID UINT32 Unique attack ID.
+SUBSCRIBER_ID STRING See Universal RDR Fields (on page 2-3).
+ATTACKING_IP UINT32 The IP address related to the attack (for example: in a DDoS, this will be the IP address under attack; in a scan this will be the IP address of the source of the scan).
+ATTACKED_IP UINT32 The other IP address related to the attack, if one exists; otherwise, 0xFFFFFFFF.
+ATTACKED_PORT UINT16 Attacked port: 0xFFFF if not present.
 ATTACKING_SIDE INT8 On which side of the SCE ATTACKING_IP resides: • 0-Subscriber • 1-Network IP_PROTOCOL UINT8 IP protocol type.
 ATTACK_TYPE UINT32 To whom ATTACKING_IP belongs: • 0-Attacked • 1-Attacker GENERATOR_ID INT8 A numeric value identifying the processor generating the RDR.
 ATTACK_TIME UINT32 Time since attack started in seconds.
-REPORT_TIME INT32 See Universal RDR Fields (on page 2-2).
+REPORT_TIME INT32 See Universal RDR Fields (on page 2-3).